-This essay was written by Mike Osborne.
-If you wish to hear Mike read it, click play below.
+This essay was written by Miles Traer.
+If you’d like to hear Miles read it, click play below.

 Download Episode (Right-click and select Save Link As…)